Pragati Aerospace Museum

-Pragati Aerospace Museum (also known as "Hindustan Aeronautics Limited Pragati Museum") is situated outside the town of Nashik in India.
+Pragati Aerospace Museum (also known as "Hindustan Aeronautics Limited Pragati Museum") is situated in the town of Ozar, approximately 20 km from Nashik in India.
 In August 2001, HAL opened this museum to showcase their technical achievements and commendable journey.
-The models of air-crafts manufactured by HAL are kept here for display.
+Models of aircraft manufactured by HAL are kept here for display.
 The models are mounted on pylons.

 Museum highlights

 The aerospace museum is divided into two rooms.
-One room is showcasing pictorial history of HAL, including flight history, fighter plane technology, etc. And the other room contains some polished components of aircraft, mainly Sukhoi Su-30, Mig-21, and Mig-27.
-Also a Mig-21's pilot helmet and flight suit dating from 1963 are displayed here.
+One room showcases pictorial history of HAL, including flight history, fighter plane technology among others.
+The other room contains polished components of aircraft, including the Sukhoi Su-30, Mig-21, and Mig-27.
+A Mig-21 pilot's helmet and flight suit dating from 1963 are displayed here.